nmaguiar/openaf-docs/docs/guides/advanced/connecting-directly-to-local-jvm-jmx.md

+---
+layout: default
+title: "Advanced: How to connect directly to a local JVM via JMX"
+parent: Guides
+grand_parent: OpenAF docs
+---

 # How to connect directly to a local JVM via JMX

 OpenAF's JMX client enables the creation of JMX "client" scripts.
 To connect the "client" to the target JVM you need an JMX URL.